octavioflo/coldpizza/README.md

 # coldpizza

-This is my backend GraphQL system.
+This is my backend REST API.

 ## Setup
 If you haven't install Poetry, then initialize a shell.